Table of Contents

 Regulatory and Environmental Compliance

-Environmental Permits and Public Hearings
+Environmental Permits and Public Engagement

-Projects affecting wetlands, water bodies, or endangered species require permits from agencies like the U.S. Army Corps of Engineers or the Environmental Protection Agency.
-Public hearings often delay timelines.
-For example, the proposed expansion of LaGuardia Airport involved extensive environmental reviews to address impacts on Flushing Bay.
+Projects affecting wetlands, water bodies, or endangered species require permits from agencies such as the U.S. Army Corps of Engineers, the Environmental Protection Agency, or equivalent bodies worldwide.
+Public hearings and stakeholder consultations are often mandated, adding layers of scrutiny and potential delays.